Leocorte13/Second-hand-evaluating/README.md

 Which problems does your idea solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?

 This is how you make a list, if you need one:
-* Dont know if the item its expensive
+* Nao ter ideia do valor
+* nao saber informação sobre um item
+* raridade
-* problem 2
+* Autenticidade
-* etc.
+*

 gfwgfgsd
 ## How is it used?